fhunleth/raspijpgs/README.md

 The `replace` option makes `raspijpgs` work similar to `raspimjpeg` and `raspistill`.
 Many programs that serve Motion JPEG streams expect this kind of operation.
 The `mime` option makes it possible to run `raspijpgs` in a CGI script so that you can stream the browser without additional smarts.
-The `header` option is convenient if you're writing your own program to send the JPEGs.
-The byte count for the `header` option is 4 bytes and stored in the native endian (e.g., little endian on the Raspberry Pi.)
+The `header` option is convenient if your program reads the JPEGs from stdout and doesn't want to scan for JPEG SOI markers to separate the images.
+The header is a 4 byte integer (big endian) that specifies the length of the JPEG data to follow.
+When enabling the header option, commands sent via stdin must also have length headers, so that the protocol is symetric.

 Framing is specified on the invocation of `raspijpgs`, so you can have different framing options running at the same time.